 Separately, I beat eggs with raw sugar until the mixture doubled in volume.
 Then instead of the usual butter, I poured in olive oil.

-If this is your maiden voyage to the stunning world of olive oil cakes, you’re going to revel in it.
-Surprisingly, the oil lends a more luxurious texture to finished cakes, something I learned after baking a Chocolate Olive Oil Cake.
+If this is your maiden voyage to the stunning world of olive oil cakes, youโre going to revel in it.
+The oil lends a more luxurious texture to finished cakes.

 The oil is followed by soy milk, vanilla extract, and a few drops of pure lemon oil.
 Once the liquids ingredients are whisked, I mixed them with the dry.
 Right in the end, when the mixture is all set to go, I fold in chopped fresh rosemary and zest of lemon.